rickbhatt/rickbhatt/README.md

 - 👋 Hi, I’m Ritankar Bhattacharjee
-- 👀 I’m interested in full stack web developing
+- 👀 I’m interested in full stack web developement.
 - 🌱 I’m currently learning django along with frontend languages such as HTML, CSS and Javascript.
 Later on I am looking forward to learn react, vue, etc too.
 - 💞️ I’m looking to collaborate on full stack web developement having django backend.
 I can also collaborate on only backend development(django only) or frontent development.
 - 📫 You can reach me on rick.bhardwaj27@gmail.com